nodejs/diagnostics/docs/AsyncWrap/README.md

 ##### uid

-The `uid` is a unique integer that identify each handle object.
-Because the `destroy` hook isn't called with the handle object, this is particular useful for storing information related to the handle object, that the user require in the `destroy` hook.
+The `uid` is a unique integer that identifies each handle object.
+You can use the `uid` to store information related to the handle object, by using it as a key for a shared `Map` object.

+As such the user could also store information on the `this` object, but this may be unsafe since the user could accidentally overwrite an undocumented property.
+The `this` object is also not available in the `destroy` hook, thus the `uid` is generally the recommended choice.

-##### parent
+##### parentUid

 In some cases the handle was created from another handle object.
-In those cases the `parent` argument is set the creating handle object.
-If there is no parent handle then it is just `null`.
+In those cases the `parentUid` argument is set to the uid of the creating handle object.
+If there is no parent then it is just `null`.

 The most common case is the TCP server.
 The TCP server itself is a `TCP` handle, but when receiving new connection it creates another `TCP` handle that is